bhickta/YouTube-video-to-PDF-PPT-Images/README.md

 # YouTube-video-to-PDF-PPT-Images
+Convert YouTube videos to PDF, PPT, or Images! <br>
 Takes in a URL of a YouTube video and outputs a PDF/PPT/Images comprising of all the unique frames.

 ### Create a conda environment